 What is administrative information?

-This term includes the list of property owners and mailing addresses within 175 feet of the subject property, Councilmanic District number, actual copies of permits and description of the property.
+This term includes the list of property owners and mailing addresses within 175 feet of the subject property, Councilmanic District number, copies of permits and the address and description of the property.
 This information must be submitted within 30 calendar days of filing the appeal.

 This information is not required for Personnel cases, Animal Control cases, or appeals from the Administrative Hearing Officer (As it is included in the file transferred from the Administrative Hearing Office).